 How Can Carbon Monoxide Poisoning Be Prevented?

-- Have carbon monoxide detectors operating at all times in homes or in recreational vehicles.
+- Keep carbon monoxide detectors operating at all times in homes or in recreational vehicles.

 - Have a qualified technician perform yearly inspections on any appliance that produces carbon monoxide.